I2Tunimib/I2T-docs/docs/user-manual/managing-permissions.md

 **Q: I can't set a table to Public even though the dataset is Public.**
 - **A:** This is expected behavior when the dataset is `Private` — you cannot make a table public if its dataset is private, because the most restrictive permission applies.

----

-## Related

-- [Exploring the Interface](./exploring-interface/README.md) — Navigate datasets and tables
-- [Uploading Data](./starting-project.md#uploading-or-creating-a-dataset) — How to create datasets and tables